 178 Close of Meeting and announcement of next meeting:

 Cllr Gill closed the meeting at 9.05pm, thanking councillors for attending.
-The next meeting of the Full Council will be held at on Monday 8th December 2025 at 7.30pm.
+The next meeting of the Full Council will be held at Clavering Village Hall on Monday 8th December 2025 at 7.30pm.